Chinchillidae: Behaviour

 Members of this family are herbivorous and live in colonies of up to several hundred individuals.
 Plains viscachas live in extensive networks of burrows on plains where it is said that ten viscachas can eat as much as does one sheep.
 Mountain viscachas and chinchillas live in craggy upland regions where they inhabit crevices among rocks and are skilled climbers.
 Although they can jump, they mostly move about by walking or running.
 They use vocalizations to communicate with each other, especially the plains viscachas.

 Status

 Both species of chinchillas are listed by the IUCN as being "critically endangered" and may be extinct in the wild.
 They were at one time relatively common but have been overexploited by hunters catching them for the fur trade.
 The plains viscacha is rated as being of "least concern" as it seems tolerant of habitat disturbance and although some populations have been eliminated locally through pest control measures and hunting, others have expanded into newly cleared areas.
 Both the northern and southern mountain viscachas are also considered of "least concern" as they have a wide range and are locally abundant in some areas.

 Classification

-Three extant and three fossil genera are currently recognized:
+Three extant and several fossil genera are currently recognized: